walterfreeman/ast101/syllabus.md

 #### Homework

 There will be a brief homework set attached to many of the tutorials you do in class.
 They are designed to be done in sequence; we expect that you will finish the tutorial in class, and then work on the homework at home.
-Instead of turning in homework, we will have brief "homework quizzes" in class: on the day the homework is due, we will give you a short quiz that will be very similar to what you did on your homework.
+Instead of turning in homework, we will sometimes have brief "homework quizzes" in class: on the day the homework is due, we will give you a short quiz that will be very similar to what you did on your homework.

 #### Exams

 We will have three midterm exams on each of the first three units and a final exam.
 These exams will be partly multiple choice and partly free-response, and will cover things from lecture, the tutorials and homework, and the labs.

 #### Paper and Project